Friend and Foe

 - Sunflower Oil.

-- Sugary snacks such as sweets, deserts and processed chocolate as they all contain excessive amounts of sugar, which has been linked to increased risks of inflammation as well as obesity
+- Sugary snacks such as sweets, desserts and processed chocolate as they all contain excessive amounts of sugar, which has been linked to increased risks of inflammation as well as obesity

 - Excessive alcohol intake because the high consumption is linked to inflammation in numerous organs.